FAQ from applicants

 For the online interview, you will most properly don´t have to prepare more than for any other interview.
 At the first meeting, we would like to get to know you a little better to get an idea what are your talents, visions, expectations and passions.
 Tell us what you are burning for and why you see for yourself a future in research?
 Our work drives on diversity and inclusion therefore we welcome people who come from very different paths in life.
 There is no right or wrong answer.
 We recommend you to get yourself informed about our research work, institute and programs so that you can decide for yourself which is the most suitable career path for you.

 If you have an assigment to complete for the online interview, you will find all the relevant information under 'Assignment information'.
 To give you an idea of what you can expect to be asked during the online interview, you may also find some general information here.
 If there are no specific instructions to complete an assigment, there is nothing for you to do.

 Successful candidates will be invited to campus after the online interview to meet personally with our faculty and their research groups.
 You will be asked to present your previous work to your peers.
 However, we will inform you by Email if you need to prep anything special for the interviews in advance.
 Be assured there will be no surprises.

 Who is covering my travel expenses for the interview on campus?

-Medical University will cover your travel expenses, when you are invited to a personal interview.
+Medical University will cover your travel expenses, when you are living abroad or outside of Vienna and are invited to a personal interview.
 We kindly ask you to wait for instructions of our PhD Coordinator before making any travel arrangements.
 You will be contacted by Email.